Used good: Types of transfers

+Without payment

+A give-away shop is a store where all goods are free.
+They are similar to charity shops, with mostly second-hand items—except that everything is available at no cost.
+All goods are freely given away, although some operate a one-in, one-out–type policy (swap shops).
+Free stores constitute a form of constructive direct action that provides a shopping alternative to a monetary framework, allowing people to exchange goods and services outside of a money-based economy.

+A free box is a container or location used to allow for people to rid themselves of excess items without the inconvenience of holding a garage sale.
+When someone has items they wish to be rid of, but which might be useful to another person, they are set out and given to whoever wants them.
+If, after a period, no one has claimed the items, the contents of the box may be donated to a charity like Goodwill or the Salvation Army.

+A clothing swap is a type of swapmeet where people gather with friends, family, and/or others to share clothing they no longer wear, and get used clothing they do want.
+These events are appealing as a fun and social way to refill one's wardrobe, which is also more affordable, and more sustainable than buying new.

-Many items that are considered obsolete and worthless in developed countries, such as decade-old hand tools and clothes, are useful and valuable in impoverished communities in the country or in developing countries.
+Many items that are considered obsolete and worthless in developed countries, such as decade-old hand tools and clothes, are donated and provided for free in impoverished communities in the country or in developing countries.
 Underdeveloped countries like Zambia are extremely welcoming to donated secondhand clothing.
-At a time when the country's economy was in severe decline, the used goods provided jobs by keeping "many others busy with repairs and alterations."
+At a time when the country's economy was in severe decline, the used goods provided jobs by keeping "many others busy with repairs and alterations".
 It has created a type of spin-off economy at a time when many Zambians were out of work.
 The used garments and materials that were donated to the country also allowed for the production of "a wide range of fabrics" whose imports had been previously restricted.
 The trade is essentially executed by women who operate their small business based on local associations and networks.
 Not only does this provide self-employment, but it also increases household income and enhances the economy.
-But while many countries would be welcoming of secondhand goods, it is also true that there are countries in need who refuse donated items.
-Countries like Poland, the Philippines, and Pakistan have been known to reject secondhand items for "fear of venereal disease and risk to personal hygiene".
-Similar to these countries, India also refuses the import of secondhand clothing but will accept the import of wool fibers, including mutilated hosiery which is a term meaning "woollen garments shredded by machine in the West prior to export."
-Through the production of shoddy (recycled wool), most of which is produced in Northern India today, unused clothing can be recycled into fibers that are spun into yarn for reuse in "new" used goods.